 - 1.2 The complaints procedure must provide that the media service will determine any complaint within 7 days of receipt of a complaint, such time limit may only be extended in exceptional circumstances.
-Should a complainant not be happy with the response from the media provider to their complaint then he or she must have a right of appeal and be allowed a reasonable time to submit an appeal.
-Any such appeal procedure must be concluded within 7 days of the notice of appeal being served on the media service, such time limit may only be extended in exceptional circumstances - 1.3 If the media service publishes a newspaper then in March and September of each year the full complaints procedure must be published on at least half a page of that newspaper - 1.4 All media services must publish their complaints procedure on their website and the procedure must be easily found and accessible from the website.
+Should a complainant not be happy with the response from the media provider to their complaint then he or she must have a right of appeal and be allowed a reasonable time within the procedure to submit an appeal.
+Any such appeal procedure must be concluded within 7 days of the notice of appeal being served on the media service, such time limit may only be extended in exceptional circumstances - 1.3 If the media service publishes a newspaper then how a reader may access a copy of the procedure must be published at least once a month. - 1.4 All media services must publish their complaints procedure on their website and the procedure must be easily found and accessible from the website.
 Potential complainants must also be able to access the procedure by making a request to the media service in person or by telephone - 1.5 The absence of a fair complaints procedure, or a failure to follow one, is something that the Media Commission may, if appropriate, take into account when determining whether a media service has acted in breach of this code due to bad faith or unreasonable conduct